Nonparametric Distribution Regression Re-calibration: Experiments

 Note that in the case of ($\mathrm{GPBETA}$; \citealp{distributioncalibrationregression}), the official implementation\footnote{\url{https://github.com/Srceh/DistCal}} can only operate if the output of the base model is a single Gaussian.
 Consequently, we benchmarked base models with GPBETA recalibration only after approximating the base model’s predicted distribution using a Gaussian fitted to its first two moments.

-The hypothesis test of \citep{Widmann_skceTest} was performed using the authors' implementation,\footnote{\url{https://github.com/devmotion/CalibrationTests.jl}} but the kernel over distributions was the Energy Distance Kernel (c.f. \cref{sec:energy_distance_kernel}).
-The kernel $l$ over the target was the Laplace kernel, and all kernel bandwidth parameters were chosen using the median heuristic.
+The hypothesis test of \citet{Widmann_skceTest} was performed using the authors' implementation,\footnote{\url{https://github.com/devmotion/CalibrationTests.jl}} with the Energy Distance Kernel used as the kernel over distributions (c.f. \cref{sec:energy_distance_kernel}).
+The kernel $l$ over the target was set to the Laplace kernel, and all kernel bandwidth parameters were chosen using the median heuristic.
+The regularization parameter $\lambda$ was numerically optimized using a $5$-fold cross validation approach on the calibration set.
+The loss of CKME regression was used as the objective function, i.e., the RKHS ridge regression objective that minimizes the regularized squared distance between the canonical feature maps of the targets and the estimated conditional mean operator.